 Dr. Kristen Willmott

 Having worked as an Admissions and Financial Aid Officer for Harvard University for four years, Kristen brings a depth of experience to Application Boot Camp.
-Kristen has a PhD in Education with a specialty in Higher Education from the University of Rochester.
+Kristen has a PhD in Education with a concentration in Higher Education from the University of Rochester.
 Kristen also has a Masters degree in Business Service Management from the Rochester Institute of Technology (RIT) and earned a BA in English from Ithaca College.
-She has experience with students of all ages, having been previously employed as a K-12 substitute teacher at the Canandaigua City School District, a Blue Ribbon School of Excellence located in upstate New York, and working as Assistant to the Director of Graduate Programs at RIT.
-Kristen has experience teaching at the college level at Newbury College in Brookline, MA, SUNY Finger Lakes Community College in Canandaigua, NY, and the Harvard University Extension School in Cambridge, MA.
-Kristen brings a range of research and educational field experience to Application Boot Camp having been employed as a Graduate Research Assistant at the University of Rochester from 2009-2012 where she studied, published on (and continues to research) topics including: academic leadership and entrepreneurship, student and faculty work-life-family stability, and underrepresented college student recruitment, transition, and retention.
-She lives in Framingham, MA with her husband and their chocolate lab puppy.
+Kristen brings a range of research and educational field experience to Application Boot Camp having worked as a substitute K-12 teacher in upstate New York, an adjunct faculty member at three universities in Massachusetts and New York, and an educational researcher focusing on student and faculty work-life-family stability and underrepresented college student retention.
+She lives in Framingham, Massachusetts with her husband.